chemprop/chemprop/README.md

 #### Custom Features

-If you would like to load custom features, you can do so in two ways:
+If you install from source, you can modify the code to load custom features as follows:

 1. **Generate features:** If you want to generate features in code, you can write a custom features generator function in `chemprop/features/features_generators.py`.
 Scroll down to the bottom of that file to see a features generator code template.
 2. **Load features:** If you have features saved as a numpy `.npy` file or as a `.csv` file, you can load the features by using `--features_path /path/to/features`.
 Note that the features must be in the same order as the SMILES strings in your data file.
 Also note that `.csv` files must have a header row and the features should be comma-separated with one line per molecule.